thechelsuk/uk.thechels/.github/CONTRIBUTING.md

 ## Using the issue tracker

 The issue tracker is the preferred channel for bug reports and features requests.
-Issues can also be raised by tweeting @ChelseaStats - favourited tweets end up here as issues too.
+You can also reach out via twitter see [README for links](https://github.com/MatBenfield)

 ## Bug reports